What is KORO

-KORO produces and funds art for public spaces throughout Norway and at Norwegian consulates and embassies abroad.
+KORO produces, curates and funds art for public space throughout Norway and at Norwegian consulates and embassies abroad.
 We conduct collection management and public-engagement activities relating to a large collection of artworks throughout Norway.
 All the artworks share the characteristic of being publicly accessible.
 In addition, KORO fulfils its role as the national knowledge centre within its field, conducting and facilitating research, curatorial courses, and a host of seminars and public programming related to our activities.

 Our role within Norwegian cultural policy is to ensure that as many people as possible encounter a diverse range of high-quality artworks in public buildings and other public spaces.
 The work of KORO is also intended to contribute to the development of contemporary art and provide artists with commissions and incomes.
-Our professional activities are conducted according to arm’s-length principles practiced across Norwegian cultural policy, ensuring free artistic expression remains protected in the public sphere.
+KORO conducts its professional activities according to arm’s-length principles practiced across Norwegian cultural policy, ensuring free artistic expression remains protected in the public sphere.

-In producing art in public places where people spend time on a regular basis, our ambition is to reach out to everyone, including people who do not usually visit galleries and art museums.
-In furtherance of this aim, we install art in places that people pass through and where they spend time.
-The results of our efforts should be works that the public, our commissioners and actors in the arts cannot be indifferent about.
+In producing art in public places where people spend time on a regular basis, our ambition is to reach out to everyone, including those who do not usually visit galleries and art museums.
+The results of our efforts should be works to which the public, our commissioners and actors in the arts cannot be indifferent.
 Our remit is to install art that is universally accessible, but not necessarily with universal appeal.
 The resulting area of tension is where the significance of the artworks emerges and where KORO contributes to setting the artistic agenda.
-Every year, KORO provides funding for a large number of projects throughout Norway.